leidZhang/QCar-Remote-Control/README.md

 5. Control your QCar.

 ### Note
 1. Sometimes the device connected to the workstation is identified as device 1, make sure the correct device is being listened.
-You can change the value of self.controllerIndex in the controller.py
-2. You can choose to only control QCar in the virtual environment
-3. This branch is used for developing new features, may have some errors
+2. The spawn point 19 is not available

 ## Usage
+You can choose to only control QCar in the virtual environment or control the QCar in both virtual environment and the real world.

-Once the server and client are running, ensure your Logitech steering wheel controller is properly connected to your workstation.
+For Logitech steering wheel controller
 - Steering:
   <br>Turn the steering wheel left or right to steer the QCar in the respective direction.
 - Throttle: